econia-labs/econia/doc/doc-site/docs/off-chain/data-service-stack.md

 To connect to this service, you'll need to get an API key [here](https://aptos-api-gateway-prod.firebaseapp.com/).

 Once you have the API key, you'll need to create the processor configuration file.
-A template can be found at `src/docker/processor/config-template.yaml`.
+A template can be found at `src/docker/processor/config-template-global.yaml`.
 In the same folder as the template, create a copy of the file named `config.yaml`, then fill it as follows:

 - health_check_port: `8085`
 - server_config:
   - processor_config:
-    - type: `econia_processor`.
+    - type: `econia_transaction_processor`.
     - econia_address: the testnet Econia address (`0xc0de11113b427d35ece1d8991865a941c0578b0f349acabbe9753863c24109ff`).
   - postgres_connection_string: `postgres://econia:econia@postgres/econia` if you are using the database which comes with the Docker compose file.
-  - indexer_grpc_data_service_address: `https://grpc.testnet.aptoslabs.com` for testnet.
+  - indexer_grpc_data_service_address: `https://grpc.testnet.aptoslabs.com:443` for testnet.
     See [the Aptos official documentation](https://aptos.dev/indexer/txn-stream/labs-hosted) for other networks.
   - indexer_grpc_http2_ping_interval_in_secs: `60`.
   - indexer_grpc_http2_ping_timeout_in_secs: `10`.
   - auth_token: the key you got earlier.
   - starting_version: where to start indexing.
-    We recommend this to be the transaction Econia was deployed on, so that you don't miss any events which could lead to corrupted data.
+    We recommend this to be the transaction Econia was deployed on, so that you don't miss any events which could lead to corrupted data (`649555969`).

 ## Updating the git submodules